Installation#

 Launching as part of an existing OpenSHMEM application.

 The PMI-1 and PMI-2 clients are in NVSHMEM and are automatically built as part of the build process.
-A PMIx client must be provided by the user by installing Open PMIx or by using the PMIx client that is installed by Open MPI or Slurm.
+You must provide a PMIx client by installing Open PMIx or use the PMIx client that is installed by Open MPI or Slurm.
 When you build Open MPI, include the --enable-install-libpmix configure

 option.
 When you build NVSHMEM, set NVSHMEM_PMIX_SUPPORT=1